A Muppets Christmas: Letters to Santa: Plot

 They eventually reach the North Pole, only to find out from the Chief Christmas Elf (Paul Williams) that Santa has already left to deliver the presents.
 The real Santa (Richard Griffiths) overhears their grieving and returns.
 While on a sleigh ride after being helped by Joy, they hand him Claire's letter and the other two which are revealed to have come from Pepe the King Prawn and Frank Meany.
 Pepe wanted to become an expert opera singer which Santa grants.
 Frank wanted to be taken off the naughty list.
 Santa grants this wish enabling Frank to finally get that red tricycle he wanted as it appears before him and Bobo.
 Santa brings them home to New York in time to spend the rest of the holiday with Claire and her mom (Jane Krakowski), which was all Claire wanted in the first place.
-All the Muppets show up after cancelling their vacations where they celebrate Christmas with Claire and her mom as they decorate her apartment.
+All the Muppets, along with Piggy (who has surprisingly returned from the Caribbean for the party), show up after cancelling their vacations where they celebrate Christmas with Claire and her mom as they decorate her apartment.